apache/pulsar/site2/README.md

 }
 ```

-#### Navigation
+### Navigation

 To add links to the top navigation bar, you can add entries to the `headerLinks` of `siteConfig.js` under `website` directory.

 To learn different types of links you can add to the top navigation bar, refer to [Navigation and Sidebars](https://docusaurus.io/docs/en/navigation).

-## Versioning
+### Versioning

 Documentation versioning with Docusaurus becomes simpler.
-When done with a new release, just simply run following command:
+When done with a new release, just simply run the following command.

 ```shell
 yarn run version ${version}